noetl/noetl/README.md

 a `LocalReferenceEhdbAdapter` carrying the explicit event-log path and exportable runtime environment for future EHDB helper calls.
 The adapter does not open logs, connect to EHDB, or perform storage operations.

+`noetl.core.ehdb_adapter.ehdb_helper_invocation_from_env` builds the
+next planning surface for those helper calls.
+Disabled configuration returns `None`; enabled worker/playbook configuration requires an explicit helper executable and returns deterministic `argv` plus EHDB runtime env that can be merged into a subprocess environment.
+The invocation plan is immutable and side-effect-free; it does not execute a subprocess, import EHDB, open logs, connect to storage, or add gateway/server data paths.

 ## Repository model (ai-meta driven)